Skin Tag Removal

 After treatment, scabs form in the treated area, and they fall off within a few days.
 If you have a light skin tone, you may notice a slight skin discoloration in the treated area after the scabs fall off.

-Skin Tag Removal Near You in NY, NJ, PA, and CT
+Skin Tag Removal Near You in NY, NJ, PA, CT and FL

 If your skin tags are bothering you, book an appointment with one of our dermatology providers to have them removed.
 We can help you get rid of your skin tags quickly and easily.